jbenzshawel/PgSqlLib/README.md

 [![Build Status](https://travis-ci.org/jbenzshawel/PgSqlLib.svg?branch=master)](https://travis-ci.org/jbenzshawel/PgSqlLib)

 PostgreSql Class Library for ASP.NET Core DAL.
-This library is basically a wrapepr around [Npgsql](http://www.npgsql.org/) with a Repisorty / DataService that use generics for Models / objects in the PostgreSql database.
+This library is basically a wrapepr around [Npgsql](http://www.npgsql.org/) with a Repisorty / DataService that have a generic parameter for Models in the PostgreSql database.

-## Setting up the PostgreSql Database
-In the directory [/src/PLpgSql](https://github.com/jbenzshawel/PgSqlLib/tree/master/src/PLpgSql) there are example stored procedures as well as an example table schema for setting up the database to work with the library.
-Since this library was built to not use Entity Framework, the table schema and stored procedures have to be scripted.
-The examples use [PL/pgSQL](https://www.postgresql.org/docs/9.6/static/plpgsql.html), but any of the [supported](https://www.postgresql.org/docs/9.6/static/xplang.html) procedural languages can be used (PL/pgSQL, PL/Tcl, PL/Perl, or PL/Python).

-Note: The schema and stored procedures are intended to be used as an example / template.
-For the models in your application you will have to alter them for your needs.

 ## Using with ASP.NET Core WebAPI
 In your Startup.cs file add the DataService dependency to the ConfigureServices method: